-All aspects of 3D rendering performance depend on hardware configuration and some software settings.
-Large 3D scenes require both Processing power and adequate Graphical capabilities of the computer.
+3D rendering performance depend upon hardware configuration and some software settings.
+Large 3D scenes require both processing power and adequate graphical capabilities of the computer.

-1. Using 64-bit versions of our tools will improve big projects’ performance by using more available system RAM.
-All 32-bit browsers are limited to 2GB of RAM and may also degrade your published scene performance (see here for more details)
+1. Using the 64-bit versions of RapidAuthor tools will improve large projects’ performance by using more available system RAM.
+32-bit browsers are limited to 2GB of RAM and may degrade your scene’s performance (please refer to this articlefor more details).

-- In RapidManual (or RapidCatalog, or RapidLearning) go to Tools > Options > 3D View > Renderer and make sure DirectX is selected.
-To improve your 3D viewing experience enable Real-Time Anti-aliasing (requires powerful graphics card).
+· In RapidManual (or RapidCatalog, or RapidLearning) go to Tools > Options > 3D View > Renderer and make sure that DirectX is selected.
+To improve your 3D viewing experience, enable Real-Time Anti-aliasing (requires powerful graphics card).